Skip to content

 channel: '{{ detectors }}:STRAIN'

-In this example, file_name and channel are automatically updated for each detector being processed.
+In this example, file_name is automatically expanded for each detector being processed.

 Common variables: